-Hyperdontia is a condition wherein an individual have supernumerary teeth or more teeth than regular that can appear in any area of the dental arch and can affect any dental organ.
+Hyperdontia is a condition wherein an individual has supernumerary teeth or more teeth than regular that can appear in any dental arch area and can affect any dental organ.

-- The supplemental supernumerary has a normal shape and is the duplication of teeth in the normal series.
+- The supplemental supernumerary has a standard shape and is the duplication of teeth in the regular series.
 This type is usually found at the end of the tooth series.

-- Conical is peg-shaped and commonly found in the permanent dentition.
+- Conical is peg-shaped and commonly found in permanent dentition.
 This type of supernumerary may occasionally be found high and inverted into the palate.

 When categorized by location, they fall into three types: paramolar, distomolar, and mesiodens.

 - Paramolar is an extra tooth at the back of the mouth, next to a molar.

-- Distomolar is an extra tooth which grow in line with other molars.
+- Distomolar is an extra tooth that grow in line with other molars.

 - Mesiodens, the most common type, is an extra tooth at the back or around the incisors.

 What Causes Hyperdontia?

-According to the Canadian Dental Association (CDA), the cause of supernumerary teeth remains to be incompletely understood.
-But, one theory suggests that supernumerary teeth may be a result of the dichotomy of the tooth bud.
+According to the Canadian Dental Association (CDA), supernumerary teeth' cause remains to be incompletely understood.
+But, one theory suggests that supernumerary teeth may result from the dichotomy of the tooth bud.

 Another theory proposes the hyperactivity theory which states that supernumerary teeth are formed because of local, independent, conditioned hyperactivity of the dental lamina.
-Heredity may also be a factor in the occurrence of these teeth particularly certain hereditary conditions like Gardner's syndrome, Ehlers-Danlos syndrome, Fabry disease, cleft palate and lip, and cleidocranial dysplasia may also play a role in these teeth.
+Heredity may also be a factor in these teeth, particularly certain hereditary conditions like Gardner's syndrome, Ehlers-Danlos syndrome, Fabry disease, cleft palate and lip, and cleidocranial dysplasia may also play a role in these teeth.

 How is it Diagnosed?

 It affects more than 200,000 Americans per year.
-In a survey of 2,000 school children, supernumerary teeth were found to have 0.8 percent prevalence on primary dentitions and 2.1 percent prevalence in permanent dentitions in a survey of 2,000 schoolchildren.
+In a 2,000 school children survey, supernumerary teeth were found to have a 0.8 percent prevalence on primary dentitions and 2.1 percent prevalence in permanent dentitions in a survey of 2,000 schoolchildren.

-Hyperdontia is more common with permanent teeth than baby teeth, affecting more individuals from ages 14 to over 60 than those below 13 years old.
+Hyperdontia is more familiar with permanent teeth than baby teeth, affecting more individuals from ages 14 to over 60 than those below 13 years old.
 It is considered chronic, persisting for a long time or lifelong.

 How Is Hyperdontia Treated?